A Global Network for Integrated Water Resources Management Education

 Educational Resources (SERR)

-While each IWRM master course is unique in its thematic focus and is embedded in the water resources challenges of the particular region they all share certain key elements:
+While each IWRM master’s course is unique in its thematic focus and is embedded in the water resources challenges of the particular region they all share certain key elements:

-- Elective Modules offer latest concepts of water science, management, tools and techniques according to the strengths of each partner university;
+- Elective modules offer the latest concepts of water science, management, tools, and techniques according to the strengths of each partner university.

-- The Master Thesis addresses a pertinent research or management problem and is jointly supervised by two partners from the network.
+- The master’s thesis addresses a pertinent research or management problem and is jointly supervised by two partners from the network.

-- Enquiry Based Learning and case study centered education fostering communication and team work competences.
+- Enquiry-based learning and case study centered education foster communication and team work competences.

 |TH Köln (University of Applied Sciences)